Church of St James, Valletta

 The Church of St James is a Roman Catholic church in Valletta, Malta.
-A previous Mannerist church was built on site in the early 17th-century and demolished in the early 18th-century to built the present baroque church.
+A previous Mannerist church was built on site in the early 17th century and demolished in the early 18th century to build the present baroque church.
 Built on the designs of Romano Carrapecchia, the church served for religious service to the Langue of Castille.
 It remain an active church, found in Merchants Street, and it is a scheduled cultural building in a World Heritage Site.
 The church has a number of artistic features, including its imposing façade and paintings, one drawn by Filippo Paladini and another dating back than the present church itself.
 Nowadays the church is also used for services by the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church.

 History

 The first church was built in 1612, but was later demolished to build a new baroque church between 1709 and 1710.
 Some unreliable sources have attributed the designs of the church to architect Giovanni Barbara.
-However the architect was Romano Carapecchia who designed the church in Italian baroque.
+However, the architect was Romano Carapecchia, who designed the church in Italian baroque.

 The church building is listed on the National Inventory of the Cultural Property of the Maltese Islands.